 Accounts Receivable Quality

 For asset-based revolving LOCs, AR quality determines your actual borrowing capacity.
-Even for cash-flow LOCs, lenders often review an AR aging schedule to assess revenue concentration risk and collection efficiency.
+Lenders review AR aging to assess concentration risk.

 What AR Aging Tells a Lender